HeyMarcy/TestProject/README.md

 ## Usage

-Just fork this repository, run `yarn` and you should be ready to go.
+Just fork or clone this repository, run `yarn` and you should be ready to go.

 - **Development:**
   `yarn start` will run a development server with hot reloading at <localhost:1234>